adenprince/stone-grinder-mod/README.md

 - Mud Bricks -> Packed Mud
 - Prismarine Bricks -> Prismarine

-This mod has compatibility with the [Roughly Enough Items mod](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items) for viewing Grinder block recipes.
+This mod is compatible with the [Roughly Enough Items mod](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items) for viewing grinding recipes in both the Fabric and Forge versions.
+The Forge version is also compatible with the [Just Enough Items mod](https://www.curseforge.com/minecraft/mc-mods/jei) for viewing grinding recipes.

 ## Adding Grinding Recipes
 Additional grinding recipes can be added by mods or datapacks by adding recipes with the type `stonegrinder:grinding`.
-Default Stone Grinder recipes are in [this folder](src/main/resources/data/stonegrinder/recipes).
+Default Stone Grinder recipes are in [this folder](common/src/main/resources/data/stonegrinder/recipes).

 Existing Stone Grinder item tags such as `grinds_to_sand` can also be added to.
-Default Stone Grinder tags are in [this folder](src/main/resources/data/stonegrinder/tags/items).
+Default Stone Grinder tags are in [this folder](common/src/main/resources/data/stonegrinder/tags/items).

 ## Authors
 - NightfallClosure: Programmer, Designer